LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/haiku/README.md

 ### Introduction

 Welcome to your first exercise!
-Before you get started, here are a few quick instructions on how to
+Before you get started, here are a few quick instructions on how to set up the folder structure in your IDE, so you have a system for deciding where to put new files each exercise.

 1. Open up your CS50 IDE and log in.
 2. Inside the IDE, open up a new Terminal Window